We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 The assessment of the bowtie elements which helps in identifying the safety and risk priorities can also be applied without using the specific software – it is all part of the risk conversation to appreciate where those improvement areas are in the aviation system.

 To start our bowtie journey, numerous bowties were created which focused on the Significant Seven (Runway Incursion, Ground Handling, Fire etc) and the relevant risks.
-These bowties were jointly constructed by industry experts and colleagues from the CAA and provide useful to worldwide aviation organisation to start their risk conversations.
+These bowties were jointly constructed by industry experts and colleagues from the CAA and provide useful guidance to worldwide aviation organisations to start their risk conversations.
 The Significant Seven have since evolved into EASA Key Risk Areas and our bowtie models are being updated to continue to support our risk work.

 Owing to the ongoing update of the Significant Seven bowties, the bowtie library is no longer available to download for external users.